UK company benefits and salary benchmarking hub

 Benefits play a critical role in attracting and retaining talent.
 If you are looking to build a remuneration package, watch our on-demand webinar, ‘The rise of the reward specialist,’ as our panel of top rewards and benefits experts from the public and private sectors, explore the rise of the role and how companies can ensure they are offering the right packages to suit their employees.

-As part of our 2023 salary guide survey of 5,000 UK workers – found in the ‘Our survey says’ section of all the guides, we asked people how they are currently working in comparison to their preferred working environment.
+As part of our 2024 salary guide survey of 5,000 UK workers – found in the ‘Our survey says’ section of all the guides, we asked people about their financial savings goals.

-If you are looking to find salary guidelines when recruiting orwant to compare your own salary against other professionals in the same role, Reed’s annual salary guides are your go-to resource, with all the tools you need to effectively benchmark salaries.
-Released every year in January, the guides cover 14 of Reed’s specialist recruitment sectors, from accountancy and finance, technology, to further education, and provide information on roles at all seniorities.
+If you are looking to find salary guidelines when recruiting or want to compare your own salary against other professionals in the same role, Reed’s annual salary guides are your go-to resource, with all the tools you need to effectively benchmark salaries.
+Released every year in January, the guides cover 16 of Reed’s specialist recruitment sectors, from accountancy and finance, technology, to further education, and provide information on roles at all seniorities.

 Find a Reed office